Easter Safety Tips for Pet Parents

 What should I do if my dog’s eaten chocolate?

-Chocolate consumption in dogs can produce anything from mild flatulence through to vomiting, diarrhoea, and increased heart rate – if you notice any symptoms the first thing you should do is call your vet.
+Chocolate consumption in dogs can produce anything from mild flatulence to vomiting, diarrhoea, and increased heart rate.
 It can take up to 12 hours for any symptoms to show.

-It’s especially important you remain calm even if you’re very worried, your dog will pick up on your anxiety which will increase their heart rate further.
+Remain calm even if you’re very worried, as your dog will pick up on your anxiety, which will increase their heart rate further.
 Talk to them in your normal voice to help convince them everything’s fine.